Understanding employee final pay obligations

 Final pay is what the employer owes and must pay an employee, when the employer ends the employment arrangement.
 It is a lump sum payment to an employee who you have dismissed or ‘let go’ and is made up of all the outstanding entitlements that are still owed at the time of the termination.
 As a business owner, you need to be aware of the laws regarding employment termination.
 Lately, there have been a growing number of payment disputes so it is important to ensure you make the correct payments owed to your employees to avoid any legal issues.

-Employees should be paid the following entitlements in their final pay:
+Following entitlements in final pay:

 • Outstanding wages, including penalty rates and allowances